jondot/awesome-devenv/README.md

 *Tools and addons for making an awesome Git experience*

 * [git-up](https://github.com/aanand/git-up) - a better 'git pull'
+* [git-sweep](https://github.com/arc90/git-sweep) - safely removes branches that have been merged into the master
+* [hub](https://hub.github.com/) - git CLI wrapper which makes working with GitHub easier

 ## Editors
 *Only awesome tools and addons for your favorite editor*